cqse/teamscale-build-breaker/README.md

 **--target-revision**=*&lt;revision-hash&gt;*
 The revision (hash) to compare with using Teamscale's branch merge delta service.
-If specified, findings will be evaluated based on what would happen if the commit specified via --commit would be merged into this commit.
+If specified, findings will be evaluated based on what would happen if the current commit (or the one specified via --commit) would be merged into this commit.
 This will take precedence over --target-branch-and-timestamp.

 **--target-branch-and-timestamp**=*&lt;branch:timestamp&gt;*
 The branch and timestamp to compare with using Teamscale's branch merge delta service.
-If specified, findings will be evaluated based on what would happen if the commit specified via --commit would be merged into this commit.
+If specified, findings will be evaluated based on what would happen if the current commit (or the one specified via --commit) would be merged into this commit.
 --target-revision will take precedence over this option if provided.

 **--base-revision**=*&lt;revision-hash&gt;*
 The base revision (hash) to compare with using Teamscale's linear delta service.
-The commit needs to be a parent of the one specified via --commit.
+The commit needs to be a parent of the current commit (or the one specified via --commit).
 If specified, findings of all commits in between the two will be evaluated.
 This will take precedence over --base-branch-and-timestamp.

 **--base-branch-and-timestamp**=*&lt;branch:timestamp&gt;*
 The base branch and timestamp to compare with using Teamscale's linear delta service.
-The commit needs to be a parent of the one specified via --commit.
+The commit needs to be a parent of the current commit (or the one specified via --commit).
 If specified, findings of all commits in between the two will be evaluated.
 --base-revision will take precedence over this option if provided.

 **--fail-on-yellow-metrics**